Search Railroad Sites For:

 The sign and the Antonito Station.

-There had been discussion about which side the third rail was when these tracks were dual gauge and the third rail was on the west side in Antonito.
-This meant that the narrow gauge cars would be along the platform at the Antonito Station.
-We all got back on the train so we could wye it then back south as far as we could towards the Harborlite Plant.
+There had been a discussion about which side the third rail was when these tracks were dual gauge.
+The third rail was on the west side in Antonito which meant that the narrow gauge cars would be along the platform.
+We all got back on the train so it could be wyed, then back south as far as we could toward the Harborlite Plant.

-Ex Rio Grande now Cumbres and Toltec Railroad 2-8-2 494 is on display near their station in Antonito.
+Former Rio Grande, now Cumbres and Toltec Scenic Railroad, 2-8-2 494 is on display near their station in Antonito.

-The eastern end of the Cumbres and Toltec Railroad.
+Next we came to the eastern end of the Cumbres and Toltec Scenic Railroad.

-Our train had passed the west switch of this wye and we would now back down the track as far as we could.
+Then our train passed the west switch of this wye and we would now back down the track as far as we could.

 Our train then slowly backed down the track.

-The train stopped to have a derail thrown before we continued to back slowly down the track during the last twilight of this fantastic day.
+We had to stop to have a derail thrown before we continued to back slowly down the line during the last light of this fantastic day.

-As far as we went south on this trip at the Harborlite Plant.
-The train now proceeded north back up past the Antonito Station then headed north to Alamosa.
-It got dark really quick so our trip was in completed in darkness.
+We reached the Harborlite Plant, which was as far south as we could go on this trip.
+The train now proceeded north back up past the Antonito station and continued north to Alamosa.
+It became dark really quickly so our trip was in completed in darkness.
 I sat in the 5060 for awhile watching the cars fly by on the highway.
 Later I went to the back door and was greeted by a sky full of stars.
-When it is this clear the stars are three dimensional across the sky.
+When it is this clear, the stars are three dimensional across the sky.
 It is truly magical.
-We returned to Alamosa and detrained back to the car.
-Chris Parker and I drove to Chilli's for dinner.
-I enjoyed a steak and Halloween came early when one couple came in with a girl with major spiked hair.
-It was really weird and you should have seen the other diner's faces when they saw these people.
-After dinner we gassed up the car before returning to the Best Western Alamosa Inn.
-It had been a fantastic day of train riding today on the San Luis & Rio Grande Railroad.
-Tomorrow would be a trip on the San Luis Central railroad but that is another story.
+We returned to Alamosa, detrained and walked back to the car.
+Chris Parker and I drove to Chili's for dinner where I enjoyed a steak.
+Halloween came early when one couple came in with a girl who had spiked hair.
+It was really weird and you should have seen the other diners' faces when they saw these people.
+After dinner we fueled up the car before returning to the Best Western Alamosa Inn.
+It had been a fantastic day of train riding on the San Luis & Rio Grande Railroad.

 If you would like to ride on the Rio Grande Scenic Railroad click here or call 1-877-7CO-RAIL